 ShareFacebook Twitter AddThis

-Born in Palermo (Sicily) but raised in Ethiopia, Luca Guadagnino is an Italian movie director who lives between Paris and Cremona (a city in Northern Italy).
+Born in Palermo (Sicily) and raised in Ethiopia, Luca Guadagnino is an Italian movie director who lives between Paris and Crema (a city in Northern Italy).
 He gained worldwide success with the movie I am Love starring Tilda Swinton (2009), while his latest film, Call Me by Your Name (2017) is nominated for four Academy Awards, including Best Picture and Best Actor.

-His travels, involvement with different cultures and curiosity feed his creativity: we can say that he likes different tastes.
-He himself admits a love for international cuisine and great restaurants: as a kid, he liked to play with pots and pans while his future dream is to own a veggie garden.
+His travels, experience of different cultures and curiosity feed his creativity and he admits a love for international cuisine and great restaurants.
+As a kid, he liked to play with pots and pans, while his future dream is to own a vegetable garden.

 What is your comfort food?

 Bread and butter, grandma's 'ciambellone' (a traditional Italian ring cake) and chicken legs.
 Separately, of course.

 Three things you can't tolerate in a restaurant?

 Pretentious attitude, bad service, and a lack of respect for seasonal and local products.

 I love to cook.
 My friends tell me my Venetian-style liver and savoring are to die for.
 I swear by Paul Bocuse's recipes, it's my Bible.